samsquire/webgetopts/README.md

 # ToDo

-* Make a node package that creates ~/.webgetopts and puts template there.
+* Make a node package that creates ~/.webgetopts and puts template there and updates paths properly.
 * Merging getopts of multiple pages.
 * Support login techniques (OAuth etc), persist session, autologin etc
 * Add validation.
 This could be extracted from HTML5 validation, defined manually or competely server side.